Rezouce/codeception-mailcatcher/readme.md

         - MailCatcher
 `

-By default the module will try to contact MailCatcher on http://127.0.0.1:1080, you can change it using the ocnfiguration:
+By default the module will try to contact MailCatcher on http://127.0.0.1:1080, you can change it using the configuration:
 `
 modules:
     enabled: